T-FIX: Text-Based Explanations with Features Interpretable to eXperts: Experiments on Benchmarking Frontier LLMs for Expert Alignment

-\dataset contains seven open-source datasets, spanning the fields of cosmology, psychology, and medicine.
+\textbf{Datasets.} \dataset aggregates seven open-source datasets, spanning the fields of cosmology, psychology, and medicine.
 To assess LLM explanations across multiple modalities, we include text, vision, and time-series datasets.
 We select these seven datasets due to the availability of domain experts willing to work with us for these tasks.

-As running \dataset requires querying LLMs, many of which follow a pay-as-you-go API structure, we cap the benchmark at 700 (100 per dataset) in order for \dataset to be accessible to as many researchers as possible.

-We select a subset of 100 examples from the test set of each open-source dataset in \dataset, and balance this sampling across classes when possible.
-We provide an overview of the included open-source datasets in Figure~\ref{fig:datasets}.
-See \cref{sec:dataset-details} for additional details about the motivation, task, and prompting procedure for each dataset.
+We select 100 examples from each dataset's test set (700 total), balanced across classes when possible, and cap at this size to manage API costs and keep \dataset accessible.
+An overview of all datasets is in Figure~\ref{fig:datasets}; per-dataset details are in Appendix~\ref{sec:dataset-details}.